 On an environmental level, the GOLS Certification indicates that various stages of the mattresses’ life cycles are “green” as well.
 These include the labeling, distribution, packaging, trading, and processing of the mattresses.
 The goal is to ensure that the mattresses are not only organic, but also to require businesses to use sustainable processing methods when working with the organic raw ingredients.

 Another way that latex mattresses are green is related to the fact that they’re made from the sap of rubber trees.
 These trees aren’t destroyed in the making of the mattresses and they grow in abundance, making them highly sustainable.

 And finally, the Botanical Bliss latex mattress, manufactured by PlushBeds is GreenGuard Gold certified, another coveted certification that less than 1% of all mattresses in the United States ever receives.
 GreenGuard certification assures that the mattress has met certain standards in regards to VOC’s, and that they are safe for the most vulnerable in our society — the young and the elderly.
 In fact, they meet the strict standards set for use in schools and hospitals.

 The Chemical-Free Mattress Choice

 Yet another way latex mattresses are a greener choice is in the lack of chemical fire retardants.
-Botanical Bliss mattresses use a layer of Joma wool for its natural fire-resistance rather than opting to add chemicals to traditional mattresses to accomplish the same fire-slowing effect.
+Botanical Bliss latex mattress uses a layer of Joma wool for its natural fire-resistance rather than opting to add chemicals to traditional mattresses to accomplish the same fire-slowing effect.